CoachingUgosay

 Video Thumbnail

-GitHub Flow vs. GitLab Flow: Which Branching Strategy is Right for Your Team?
+GitHub Flow vs GitLab Flow: Best Branching Strategy for Teams

 In the world of software development, how your team manages code changes is crucial.
 Two popular strategies for using Git effectively are GitHub Flow and GitLab Flow.
 While they sound similar, they serve different purposes.